Teaching syntax or procedures to use in methodologies as strategies to teach & learn

 Phase Three: Analysis of Thinking Strategies

-- Students discuss role of hypotheses and attributes.
+- Learners discuss role of hypotheses and attributes.

-- Students discuss type and number of hypotheses.
+- Learners discuss type and number of hypotheses.

 Select a picture.

-- Have students identify what they see in the picture.
+- Have learners identify what they see in the picture.

 - Label the picture parts identified.
 (The teacher draws a line from the picture to the word, says the word, spells the word and points to each letter with her or his finger or the marker, says the word again, and students spell the word with the teacher.)